 But why would your brain create thoughts that motivate you to do the wrong thing?

 Because your brain has been lied to over the years.

 Your brain only wants a few things.
-Those things are the best way to get the motivation to exercise.
+Those things are the best way to get the motivation to lose weight.

 Truth is, there are only so many things that your brains truly wants, and most of them are some form of neurochemical.

 The neurochemical of desire, for instance, is dopamine.
 Dopamine is a pleasure chemical that is responsible for motivation.
 Here’s how dopamine works.
 Your brain anticipates dopamine in association to a specific thing or activity.
 “I’ll have sex, because sex will give me a huge surge of dopamine which will make me feel good,” your brain says to itself.
 So it then sets about making sex happen.
 You take your girlfriend out for dinner, treat her special, romance her, and if it all goes well you have sex, you get a surge of dopamine, you feel great.
 You then remember feeling great when having sex, which motivates you to get more of it.

 Dopamine motivates everything you do.
 And were mankind 100% natural and not entirely self-destructive, this dopamine situation would be an entirely positive thing.
 Dopamine would motivate you to eat fruit and other healthy food, exercise, work hard, have sex, and do other positive things, because those positive things release dopamine.